INO-quantum/FPGA-SoC-experiment-control/paper/data/readme.md

 Python 3.6 was used for the analysis, but any version of Python 3 should work.
 Additional (non-default) modules used are: matplotlib, numpy, scipy.

-This data is available also on Zenodo (link will be updated soon).
+This data is available also on [Zenodo](https://zenodo.org/records/5145980).